Agnete Haaland

 Agnete Gullestad Haaland (born 10 March 1960) is a Norwegian stage and film actress, organizational leader and theatre director.
+She was director of the Den Nationale Scene from 2012 to 2019.

+Life and career

-She was born in Bergen, and is a daughter of actress Anne Gullestad.
+She was born in Bergen on 10 March 1960, and is a daughter of actress Anne Gullestad.
+She is married to filmmaker and journalist Erling Borgen.

 From 2000 to 2011 she chaired the Norwegian Actors' Equity Association.
 She was appointed theatre director at the Bergen theatre Den Nationale Scene from 2012.